UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

-Session: MATLAB client on the desktop
+Session-UPPMAX:Matlab client on the desktop
 =====================================

 .. admonition:: Use own computer's matlab